Tani languages: Classification

 The undocumented Ashing language presumably belongs here.

 However, Macario (2015) notes that many Apatani words are closer to reconstructions of Proto-Tibeto-Burman (Matisoff 2003) than to Proto-Tani (Sun 1993).
 Possible explanations include Apatani having a substratum belonging to an extinct Tibeto-Burman branch or language phylum, or linguistic variation in Proto-Tani.

 Isoglosses

-Sun (1993: 254-255) lists the following 25 lexical isoglosses between Western Tani and Eastern Tani.
+Sun (1993: 254–255) lists the following 25 lexical isoglosses between Western Tani and Eastern Tani.

-Unified writing script

-A new alphabetical writing system for Tani languages was invented by Tony Koyu, a social scientist from Itanagar, Arunachal Pradesh.
-It was first presented at a seminar at the North Eastern Regional Institute of Science and Technology at Nirjuli, Arunachal Pradesh in November 2001.
-It is not related to any other writing system, but some of the letters are similar to Bengali or Latin letters.
+Tani Language Foundation

+The Tani Language Foundation (TLF) is a non-profit organization dedicated to preserving and revitalizing the linguistic and cultural heritage of the Tani people, an indigenous group primarily residing in Arunachal Pradesh and Assam, India.
+Established by a group of college students of Tani ethnicity, TLF focuses on unifying the various dialects of the Tani languages and ensuring their continued relevance in contemporary society.

+Founded by Luke Rimmo (Mingkeng) Lego and Takar Mili, TLF focuses on preserving the various dialects of the Tani languages and ensuring their continued relevance in contemporary society.